 Ron holds LLB (LAW) and BA in Economics degrees from Tel Aviv University, graduating both Magna Cum Laude, in addition to receiving an MBA from INSEAD in France.

-Ron graduated from the Naval Offices Academy in Israel and served as a commander of a squadron of boats.
+Ron graduated from the Naval Offices Academy in Israel and served as a commander of Fast Patrol Boats squadron.

 Apart from his business and philanthropic ventures, Ron is a passionate cyclist and an athlete participates in XC and road races, triathlons, Ironman competitions and cross country skiing races.

 Dr. Kevin Ham is excited to join Israel Start-up Nation as a sponsor, including acquiring a minority ownership interest in the team.
 Kevin is proud to be part of this special project, building bridges and promoting peace around the world, through cycling in Israel and abroad.